nosqlbench/nosqlbench/nb-vectordata/PORTING_PLAN.md

 - `[!]` Blocked; the blocker must be recorded in the progress log

 An item is not complete merely because code has been written.
 It is complete only when its stated verification evidence exists.

+### Current delivery status (authoritative)

+The detailed phase checklists below were written before implementation and are retained as the long-term certification roadmap.
+They were not maintained checkbox-by-checkbox during the port; an unchecked historical task must not be read as evidence that the corresponding implementation is absent.
+This summary and the dated progress log are the authoritative completion record.

+Delivered and verified at module level:

+- Root-level `nb-vectordata` Maven module with public catalog, dataset, typed reader, cache, and configuration APIs.
+- Canonical and legacy catalog/manifest dispatch, local and HTTP sources, profile inheritance, standard aliases, custom facets, and checked-in compatibility fixtures.
+- Typed scalar, fixed-vector, and variable-vector readers; sparse HTTP range caching with optional Merkle verification, retry, authentication, full-body fallback, and same-JVM fetch deduplication.
+- Rust-compatible automatic cache resolution and isolated configuration-root behavior, verified without modifying a developer's global configuration.
+- Migration of `virtdata-lib-vectors` from `datatools-vectordata` to `nb-vectordata`, including deterministic mapper coverage.
+- `mvn -q -pl nb-vectordata clean verify -Dnb.junit.tags=` and the configured live Rust-hosted canary passed on 2026-08-24.

+Remaining before publication/certification:

+- Produce and consume a fixture emitted by the pinned Rust crate itself, not only the checked-in compatible Rust fixture generator.
+- Complete cross-process cache coordination, origin-collision, interruption, corruption, capacity, and broad adversarial-format coverage.
+- Complete the window/profile prebuffer, performance, standalone-consumer, full-reactor, and scheduled release-canary evidence required by C5/C6/C8.

 ## 1. Executive summary